twof/Downstream/README.md

 A pre-commit hook to alert users when files they're changing may cause docs to be out of date.
 Downstream is more or less a reverse dependency manager in that it's used to describe what relies on your code rather than what your code relies on.

+## Why?

+There's a pretty consistent problem accross orgs I've been in where people are hesitent to write docs, guides, etc because they're concerned that what they write will rapidly become out of date.
+This fear is legitimate, and out of date docs are a common problem.

+## Installation

 ### `pre-commit` Installation

 In your `.pre-commit-config.yaml` add the following